-The foot is flexible and conforms to uneven terrain.
+The Aeris Performance LP foot is flexible and conforms to uneven terrain.
 This characteristic may mask forefoot loading anomalies during static alignment that may then become more noticeable during dynamic alignment.
 Small alignment changes will smooth the transition from heel to toe and optimize gait.
 Patient feedback during this process is essential.
 Adjustments of the plantar and dorsiflexion angles will help the patient achieve a smooth transition from heel to toe.
 The pylon should remain vertical in the frontal plane throughout gait.

-- Check for smoothness of gait and ground contact throughout the stance phase of gait. - If the tibial progression is slowed from heel strike to midstance, or the heel compression is too great, dorsiflexion of foot may correct this problem. - If the socket progresses rapidly forward from heel strike to midstance or the heel seems too hard, plantarflexion of the foot may solve this problem. - If the foot progresses too quickly from midstance to toe loading, increased plantarflexion may solve this issue. - If the foot hesitates from midstance to toe loading, dorsiflexion may be indicated. - Check to make sure the pylon is vertical throughout gait.
+- Check for smoothness of gait and ground contact throughout the stance phase of gait. - If the tibial progression is slowed from heel strike to midstance, or the heel compression is too great, dorsiflexion of foot may correct this problem.
+If this does not, see Section 2.2 on heel stiffness. - If the socket progresses rapidly forward from heel strike to midstance or the heel seems too hard, plantarflexion of the foot may solve this problem.
+If not, see Section 2.2 on use of the heel stiffness. - If the foot progresses too quickly from midstance to toe loading, increased plantarflexion may solve this issue. - If the foot hesitates from midstance to toe loading, dorsiflexion may be indicated. - Check to make sure the pylon is vertical throughout gait.
 If there is a medial lean, tighten the proximal medial screw; if there is a lateral lean, tighten the proximal lateral screw.